• Home

 As we prepared our gear for inspection, I noticed a red line snaking from the pink scratch up to my forearm that appeared to follow a vein.

-After berating me for being too stupid to take care of a mere scratch, and too weak to heal myself, he sent me to sick call.
+After berating me for being too stupid to care for a mere scratch and too weak to heal myself, he sent me to a sick call.

 From a scratch on my knuckle!